CiscoCloud/clus-my-hero-app/README-Workshop-4-Postman-users.md

 - Google Chrome web browser.
 - Google Chrome Postman extension.
 (Installation instructions: https://www.getpostman.com/docs/introduction)
+- OR -
+- The Postman standalone application.

 ## 2.2 Mantl UI walkthrough

-Open "https://mantlsandbox.cisco.com" on web browser and enter credentials as provided, this will open Mantl UI.
-On this page you will see different tiles for Mesos, Martahon, Consul and Traefik which are the core open source technologies used by Mantl.
-Please click on these  tiles one by one to explore these technologies.
+You should already have access to the Mantl UI, displaying different tiles for Mantl components such as Mesos, Martahon, Consul and Traefik which are the core open source technologies used by Mantl.
+You can click on these  tiles one by one to explore these technologies, also notice the healchecks for each component built into Mantl and surfaced via the UI.

-#### Note: More information provide over workshop.

 ## 2.3 Application deployment on Mantl